Veritius/bevy_stardust/udp/README.md

 A lightweight, highly customisable, native-UDP transport layer for [bevy_stardust](https://crates.io/crates/bevy_stardust) focused on good performance for real-time games.

 ## Features
+- Lightweight, simple, and friendly to use
-- Lightweight and simple with feature flags
+- Minimal dependencies using feature flags
-- Native UDP using the standard library
 - Connection and message-oriented API
 - Reliability, ordering, and fragmentation

-- Horizontally scalable with load balancing
-- Flexible protocol with versioning
+### Future features
+- Encrypted and authenticated communications
+    - Authentication using a remote authentication server
+    - Authentication using TLS and X.509 certificates